 So this is what I suggest:

-First, put a lot of thought into the administrative things you really like doing.
+First, take a look at the in-demand services you should offer that I list here.
 Doing this will start the foundation of your niche – something you specialize in.

 Having a niche will get you the better paying clients.

-Then, once you have some knowledge on how to get started, set up your profile on the job platform Upwork and “bid” on jobs (I mention Upwork a lot because it’s pretty easy to get up and running and start “bidding” on jobs).
+Then, once you figure out what service you want to offer, set up your profile on the job platform Upwork and “bid” on jobs (I mention Upwork a lot because it’s pretty easy to get up and running and start “bidding” on jobs).

 In fact, I recently wrote a side-by-side comparison of three of the most popular Virtual Assistant / Administrative Assistant courses.
 Definitely worth reading.